hansment/Portfolio/README.md

-# Portfolio
-Portfolio by Christian Hansen
+# Portfolio by Christian Hansen

 This is my portfolio where I make applications to learn C# and .NET

 My end goal is to become a fullstack C# .NET developer.

 I have so far done two WinForm applications.